- Default events

 - Overview

-- Optional event: Resizing
+- Optional event: Size modification

-- Optional event: Focus gain
+- Optional event: Focus capture

-- Optional event: Loss of focus
+- Optional Event: Loss of focus

-- Optional event: Change layout
+- Optional event: Change of layout

-- Optional event: Application of light/dark theme
+- Optional event: Application of the light/dark theme

-- Optional event: Start scrolling
+- Optional event: Start of dequeue

-- Optional event: While scrolling
+- Optional Event: While dequeueing

 Events associated with windows

-WINDEV and WINDEV Mobile manage the following events by default (order of appearance in the code editor): | | Event | Runtime condition |
+The following events appear by default in the WINDEV and WINDEV Mobile code editor: | | Event | Runtime condition |

 ---|

 Global declarations | Declaration of variables global to the window.
-This is the first code run when opening the window. | End of initialization | Run when the window is opened.
+This is the first code run when opening the window. | End of initialization | Executed when window is opened.
 The events are run in the following order:- Initialization of the window controls (*)

 - Initialization of the window